makerplane/canfix-spec/src/revision_notes.rst

 Version 0.7 - |date|
   * Move specification to Sphinx
+  * Move Node Specific Messages to a higher priority than the Two-Way Channels
   * Change Appendix to be Recommended Practices
   * Change Encoder Input data type to INT[2],BYTE.
 This adds another axis to the encoder as well a byte for discrete switches or buttons.